SAP-samples/btp-terraform-samples/released/discovery_center/mission_4327/setup_subaccount_kyma/README.md

 ## Prerequisites

-Before using this script, make sure you have Terraform downloaded and installed.

-- **Install Terraform**: If you haven't already, download and install Terraform (We currently having an issue when using the Terraform CLI in version 1.6.x please install Terraform CLI version 1.5.7) from [here](https://www.terraform.io/downloads.html).
+You can install the Terraform CLI locally on your machine as described in the installation instructions [here](https://github.com/SAP-samples/btp-terraform-samples/blob/main/GET_STARTED.md)

 ## BTP Sub Account Setup